hlf20010508/telegram-onedrive/README.md

 ## Usage
 - Add this bot to a group or channel.
-- In the group or channel, forward or upload files(or videos, photos).
+- In the group or channel, forward or upload files(or videos, photos, gifs, stickers, voices).
 - If you want to transfer restricted content from a group or channel, right click the content, copy the message link, and send the link.
 - Wait until the transfer completes.
 You can check status on pinned status message.
 - Use `/help` for more information about other command.